Leaves of Absence - UTDBP3054

 Faculty must submit the report for all sick leave even though no classes were missed if the absence occurs during the normal workday for regular employees.

-When an absence from work is caused by an employee's medical condition and is in excess of three (3) working days, the employee's supervisor shall require that, immediately upon the employee's return to work, the employee submit to the supervisor a licensed practitioner's certification or other written statement that the employee was required to be absent from duty because of sickness, injury, or confinement due to pregnancy and the date that the employee is able to return to work.
-The certification must also specify what limitations, if any, exist to the employee's ability to perform his or her job duties or pose a threat to the safety of the employee or others.
+When an absence from work is caused by an employee's medical condition and is in excess of three (3) working days, the employee's supervisor shall require that, immediately upon the employee's return to work, the employee submit to the supervisor a return to work release.
+The doctor's release must also specify what limitations, if any, exist to the employee's ability to perform his or her job duties or pose a threat to the safety of the employee or others.
 If limitations exist, the supervisor shall contact the Office of Human Resources.
+The employee also may be required to submit a licensed practitioner's certification or other written statement which provides enough information for the Leave Administrator to reasonably determine whether or not the employee has an FMLA qualifying event.

 - Restoration after Formal Reduction in Force: Employees separated from employment under a formal reduction in force policy will have their paid sick leave balance restored if re-employed by the state within twelve (12) months of termination.